 Tongue thrust appears when the tongue presses forward too far in the mouth, resulting in an abnormal orthodontic condition called an “open bite.”

 The condition is most common in children.
-It has a myriad of causes, including poor swallowing habits, allergies, and tongue-tie.
+It has a myriad of causes, including:

 In babies who are breastfed or bottle-fed, tongue thrust is normal.
-As the child gets older, their swallowing and speaking pattern should evolve.
+As the child gets older, their swallowing and speaking patterns normally evolve.

-However, some types of bottle nipples — and prolonged use of a bottle — can lead to an abnormal tongue thrust that lasts past the infant stage and into early childhood.
+However, some types of bottle nipples and pacifiers — and prolonged use of a bottle — can lead to an abnormal tongue thrust that lasts past the infant stage and into early childhood.